rahatdev/ng-blog/README.md

 - connect to cloud mdb? aws?

 -  edit/new post/ extend viewo n same page to turn into SPA?ß
+- should there be an updated or lastupdate field?
+Someway to indicated separation between original publish vs last update.

 # blog
 Simple MEAN blog